 Essay V, "Phantom Witnesses Cannot Lie," examines a highly-touted pair of documents used for affirming that eyewitnesses viewed the physical golden plates Joseph claimed as the basis for his book.
 It turns out that the two witness documents thought to have been drawn up by eleven observers were in fact both composed solely by Joseph.
 To perfect his deception, he had Oliver Cowdery forge ten witness signatures just in time to appear as the final pages of the published volume.
 No original holographic evidence, signed by witnesses, survives to indicate that either document ever existed, as maintained by LDS general authorities, educators, missionaries and members.
 Oliver's forgery testifies only that Joseph perpetrated an egregious fraud on his followers, possibly with the idea of demonstrating how eagerly true-believers submit to credulousness of the unseen.

-My sixth essay, "Why the Enlightenment Came First," is under construction, due soon.
+My sixth essay, "Skeptical Prophet, Enlightenment Freethinker," is online while finishing touches are being added.
 The intent is to demonstrate, as suggested by its title, that without the great intellectual efflorescence that erupted during the Age of Enlightenment, Joseph's teachings would never have included such alluring, advanced concepts as: other inhabited earths, materialism ("all spirit is matter"), man's pre-existence, as well as his vitriolic attacks against Christian priestcraft.
-Virtually every element of Joseph's heretical religious thought is traceable to existing publications by near contemporaries.
-What surprises most is that those earlier writers (their ideas sometimes obscured, as were Joseph's teachings, being couched within esoteric expressions and satirical overstatements) were being condemned as non-conforming deists suspected of atheism.
-Joseph's claim that he was an ignorant man helped circumvent suspicions that he incorporated up-to-date modernist culture from the Enlightenment, particularly its skeptical questioning of long-established, often distorted, biblical traditions.
-Segments of Joseph's ideology and "revelations" may be traced to the published works of Thomas Jefferson, Benjamin Franklin, John Locke, Tom Paine, David Hume, Ethan Allen, Volney, Voltaire, as well as others whose philosophical gleanings continued informing freethinking skeptics well into the 19th century.
+Virtually every element of Joseph's heretical religious thought is traceable to existing publications by near-contemporaries.
+What surprises most readers is that those earlier writers (their ideas sometimes obscured, as were Joseph's teachings, being couched within esoteric expressions and satirical overstatements) were being condemned as non-conforming deists suspected of atheism.
+Joseph's claim that he was an ignorant man helped diffuse suspicions that he incorporated up-to-date modernist culture from the Enlightenment, particularly its skeptical questioning of long-established, often distorted, biblical traditions.
+Segments of Joseph's ideology and "revelations" may be traced to the published works of Thomas Jefferson, Benjamin Franklin, John Locke, Tom Paine, David Hume, Volney, Voltaire, as well as others whose philosophical gleanings continued informing freethinking skeptics well into the 19th century.